DomanskiFilip/Java-Dice-Game/README.md

 # Java Dice Game

-this is a Java terminal based game in ant Java 11
+this is a Java ant terminal based game in ant Java 11

 it was a university project